 Organic, unrefined coconut oil is a healthy saturated fat high in lauric acid and medium chain fatty acids (MCFA).
 It's easily digested by the body, is great for energy and it can double as a skin and haircare product.
 Your whole body will love it!

-As opposed to regular table sugar, grade b maple syrup and local, raw honey are both unrefined, which means they haven't been stripped of naturally occurring vitamins, minerals and antioxidants.
-Read more about the health benefits of grade b maple syrup and raw, local honey.
+As opposed to regular table sugar, real maple syrup and local, raw honey are both unrefined, which means they haven't been stripped of naturally occurring vitamins, minerals and antioxidants.
+Read more about the health benefits of real maple syrup and raw, local honey.

 Homemade Chocolate Sauce with Raw Cacao Powder